muzzapp/sre-interview-task/README.md

 Your task is the following;

+1. Fork this repository in GitHub
-1. Return a version of this codebase with comments prefixed by `// REVIEW` detailing the
+2. Create a PR with comments detailing
-  1. Mistakes that you find
+  1. The mistakes that you find
-  2. You may provide either the corrects you'd suggest or a rough description of what the change should be
+  2. Corrections you'd suggest or a rough description of what the change should be
   3. The reasoning behind the change
-2. The set requirements are
+2. The things that can't be changed are
   1. The body returned in normal operation by the external API defined by the API codebase must not change
   2. The data must be stored in DynamoDB, however the underlying format may be changed